SirDap/tripodvideoninja/_posts/2016-01-18-rewrapping-and-adding-timecode-to-mp4s.markdown

 ![]({% asset cineplay-rewrap-export.png @path %})

 The rewrapped MOV itself appears to have full structural integrity.
 No funny glitches and crashes when processing the file.
 It does however start with a black image sometimes—but unlike the ffmpeg one, this doesn't show any funny red lines in Compressor's preview window.
-It also passes the Compressor test: no crash at the lovely 20 second mark.

 ![]({% asset cineplay-black-screen-timecode-starts-at-zero.png @path %})
 ![]({% asset cineplay-compressor-black-screen.png @path %})

+It also passes the Compressor test: no crash at the lovely 20 second mark.

 ![]({% asset cineplay-compressor-success.png @path %})

-The rewrapped MOV is also roughly the same size, within a few bytes.
+The rewrapped MOV is roughly the same size, within a few bytes.

 ![]({% asset timecode-test-original-stats.png @path %})
 ![]({% asset cineplay-rewrap-stats.png @path %})